Kamoliddin-Otamurodov/Todoiq/api-docs.md

 ## Getting Started

-To get started with the TaskManager API, follow these steps:
+To get started with the Todoiq API, follow these steps:

 1. Clone the repository.
-2. Install dependencies using `npm install`.
+2. Install dependencies using `pip install -r requirements`.
-3. Set up your database and configure the environment variables.
+3. Create virtual environment `python -m venv venv`.
+3. Activate virtual environment `source venv/Scripts/activate`  # On Mac or Linux use `venv\bin\activate`
+4. Migrate the database using `python manage.py migrate`.
-4. Run the server using `npm start`.
+4. Run the server using `python manage.py runserver`.

 ### Authentication

-The API uses JSON Web Tokens (JWT) for authentication.
-Obtain a token by sending a POST request to `/api/auth/login` with your username and password.
+The API uses  POST request to `/api/v1/users/login` with your username and password.

 **Example:**